Checkers

-Checkers (Note: When this word is used in the UK, it is usually spelled chequers (as in Chinese chequers) when referring to the pattern of the checker board; see further at American and British spelling differences.)
+Checkers (Note: When used in the UK, this term is usually spelled chequers (as in Chinese chequers) when referring to the pattern of the checkerboard (or chequerboard).
+See American and British spelling differences for further information.)
 (North American English), also known as draughts (/drɑːfts, -æ-/; British English), is a group of strategy board games for two players which involve forward movements of uniform game pieces and mandatory captures by jumping over opponent pieces.
 Checkers is developed from alquerque.
 The term "checkers" derives from the checkered board which the game is played on, whereas "draughts" derives from the verb "to draw" or "to move".

-The most popular forms of checkers in Anglophone countries are American checkers (also called English draughts), which is played on an 8×8 checkerboard; Russian draughts, Turkish draughts and Armenian draughts, all of them on an 8×8 board; and international draughts, played on a 10×10 board – with the latter widely played in many countries worldwide.
+The most popular forms of checkers in Anglophone countries are American checkers (also called English draughts), which is played on an 8×8 checkerboard; Russian draughts, Turkish draughts and Armenian draughts, all of them on an 8×8 board; and international draughts, played on a 10×10 board – with the last widely played in many countries worldwide.
 There are many other variants played on 8×8 boards.
 Canadian checkers and Malaysian/Singaporean checkers (also locally known as dam) are played on a 12×12 board.

 American checkers was weakly solved in 2007 by a team of Canadian computer scientists led by Jonathan Schaeffer.
 From the standard starting position, perfect play by each side will result in a draw.

 General rules

-Checkers is played by two opponents on opposite sides of the game board.
+Checkers is played by two opponents on opposite sides of the gameboard.
 One player has dark pieces (usually black); the other has light pieces (usually white or red).
-The darker color moves first, then players alternate turns.
+The player with the darker color moves first, then players alternate turns.
 A player cannot move the opponent's pieces.
-A move consists of moving a piece to an adjacent unoccupied square.
+A move consists of moving a piece diagonally by 1 square to an unoccupied square.
 All pieces move forward only at the beginning of the game.
-At the beginning of a player's turn, if the adjacent square of a player's piece (in the player's forward direction) contains an opponent's piece, and the square immediately beyond it is vacant, the piece may be captured (must be captured in most international rules) by jumping over it.
+At the beginning of a player's turn, if the diagonal square of a player's piece (in the player's forward direction) contains an opponent's piece, and the square immediately beyond it is vacant, the piece may be captured (must be captured in most international rules) by jumping over it.
 The captured piece is then removed from the board.

 Only the dark squares of the checkerboard are used.
 A piece can only move into an unoccupied square.
 When capturing an opponent's piece is possible, capturing is mandatory in most official rules.
 If the player does not capture, the other player can remove the opponent's piece as a penalty (or muffin), and where there are two or more such positions the player forfeits pieces that cannot be moved (although some rule variations make capturing optional).
 In almost all variants, a player with no valid move remaining loses.
 This occurs if the player has no pieces left, or if all the player's pieces are obstructed from moving by opponent pieces.

+Checkers can also be played online.
+It is common to play on various free apps found on the App Store and the Google Play Store.